Sreeya003/Cancer-data-analysis-with-Power-Bi/README.md

 A Q&A card is created to answer different question regarding the data.
 A number of death in each country is indicated by using a map.
 By clicking on the country the values in the graph and cards will be changed country-wise.

 Dashboard 2 contains a line chart which indicates the sum of deaths (age wise) .
-4 charts have been made in which between the age of under 5, 5-14, 15-49, 50-69, 70+ years.
+4 charts have been made in which between the age of 5-14, 15-49, 50-69, 70+ years.

 Dashboard 3 contains yearly data of people affected with cancer according to their ages.
-5 stacked column charts have been created.
+5 stacked column charts have been created for ages age of under 5, 5-14, 15-49, 50-69, 70+ years.

+Dashboard 4 contains an area chart Comparison between people affected with cancer under the age of 5 and above the age of 70.

+Dashboard 5 contains 6 stacked area charts